 Revealing some incredible facts about Puri Jagannath Temple, those are awe-strike:

 1Increasing weight of God’s wooden idols

 Jagannath Temple Puri is one of the most miraculous establishments in existence.
 The happenings associated with it are out of human imagination.
-If you understand the story then the theory of life and existence of Lord Jagannath will hover around your mind in an unbelievable way!
+If you understand the story then the theory of life and the existence of Lord Jagannath will hover around your mind in an unbelievable way!
 The temple architecture is still a mystery for modern science.
-The increasing weight of god’s wooden idols, while carrying temples to chariot (rath) at the time of Puri Jagannath still a magical mystery for all.
+The increasing weight of god’s wooden idols, while carrying temples to the chariot (rath) at the time of Puri Jagannath still a magical mystery for all.

 2The Heart of Lord Krishna still exists

 Mythology says that the once King Indradimna – ruler of Puri had a dream and immediately he followed the instructions of the dream.
 He then found the heart of Lord Krishna floating in the sea.
 Since then it is believed that the heart rests in the wooden idol of Lord Jagannath.
 It is taken out for a duration of 12 years which is known as “NABAKALEBARA” – When the idol of the Lord is changed as well.

 Here is the story behind the discovery of Lord Krishna’s heart.

 According to science, any cloth or flag floats in the direction of the wind.
 But in Jagannath temple Puri; this rule of nature contradicts.
 As the flag on top of the Sikhara of the temple always floats in the opposite direction of the wind.

 Every day a priest climbs the dome of the temple which is as tall as a 45 story building and changes the flag.
 This ritual has been continuing for 1800 years.
 The ritual says if it is not changed any day, the temple must be shut for the next 18 years.